storersydney/ClimateWins/README.md

 * Since the data goes all the way back to the 1800s, this large of a temporal sample could skew machine learning algorithms that should possibly be focusing more on recent data.
 * Ethical concerns: Climate change is a polarizing topic, so it is important to be impartial when analyzing the data.
 ## Technology Used
-Python - Jupyter Notebook, K Nearest Neighbors, Decision Tree, Artificial Neural Network
+Python - Jupyter Notebook, K Nearest Neighbors, Decision Tree, Artificial Neural Network, Hierarchical Clustering, CNNs and RNNs, Random Forest